DETAILED ACTION

 transforming a weight kernel to the Winograd domain (Para [0026] “each IDP unit reads and transforms a single input feature map, but 16 different transformed weight kernels are applied to each input map, one kernel per output feature map.
 The IDP unit transforms the 16 patches of input data into, for example, the Winograd domain” teaches a weight kernels transform to the Winograd domain);

-mapping the plurality of feature value groups and the plurality of weight value groups to a plurality of types of multiply-accumulate (MAC) units included in the electronic device (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
+mapping … the plurality of feature value groups and the plurality of weight value groups to at least one type of MAC unit from among a first type MAC unit, a second type MAC unit, and a third type MAC unit included in a plurality of types of multiply-accumulate (MAC) units included in the electronic device (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
 Each MAU takes as inputs eight sets of input values and a corresponding set of eight weights.
 In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results… each of the eight inputs and their corresponding weights coming from eight different input feature maps might be for element in position (1,3) in a given cycle.
-Each IDP unit generates processing requests for different input feature maps and, since the corresponding weight kernels have 0 weights at different positions in the kernels, the requests generated by the input fetch units may be for processing of different output elements” teaches multiply-accumulate units include computations, transformed eight different input feature maps, and set of eight weights);
+Each IDP unit generates processing requests for different input feature maps and, since the corresponding weight kernels have 0 weights at different positions in the kernels, the requests generated by the input fetch units may be for processing of different output elements” teaches that the multiply-accumulate units perform computations, transform eight different input feature maps, and have a set of eight weights, as well as multiple MAUs);

 generating a transformed output feature map by collecting MAC operation results according to the outputting of the output MAC operation value (Para [0025] “The eight results are all added into 1-of-16 accumulator registers maintained by the IDP unit, each corresponding to one of the 16 elements of the output patch being computed by the MAU.
 Each of the 16 MAUs compute a different one of the 16 output patches being computed in parallel” and Para [0026] “16 output patches are processed in parallel to generate a portion of one output feature map” teaches generating a transformed output feature map by collecting 16 output of the multiply-accumulate units (MAU) operation value);